With Trepidation: Box Office Rec: The Dark Knight

 I know people are applauding Nolan's direction, and a lot of the film is great.
 But there are things that make me question what he was thinking at all.
 For example, Maggie Gylenhaal is a powerhouse actress capable of fine nuance and making awful characters seem human.
 Whatever Nolan told her to do with Rachel Dawes made the character insufferable.
 I was hoping that every scene she had was her last because the Dawes came across as awkward and almost not real.
 Nolan might as well have pulled the split personality card ala Identity and claimed nothing in the Batman universe ever really happened with how poorly Dawes and other supporting characters came across.

 I know I'm being critical, but that's the problem with so much hype.
 There's going to be a let down eventually.
 Much like recent crowd pleasers Juno and Little Miss Sunshine, inevitably, The Dark Knight will grow to be resented for its success over other films that don't receive a huge press junket.
 Many of the people who claim it to be the best film ever made will be the most vocal critics when awards season starts up.
 They will be the ones to cry "J'accuse!
-It is only a superhero movie!"
+It is

 I recommend seeing it for yourself.
 It's far more of a movie than any superhero movie that came before, if that makes any sense.
 It's bigger than the crime fighting.
 It's a complete picture.
 Love it, like it, or hate it, at least Nolan realized he was making a film, not a comic book.
 The mediums often cross, but rarely meet in a way that does justice to both.
 The Dark Knight finally shows a proper match.